 ☞TESTER TIP:If you add onion and celery, many times they will release water into the salad after it's been in the fridge for a few hours.
 Stir 1 to 2 tablespoons of dry potato flakes into the salad, and let the mixture stand for at least 30 minutes.
 Then, re-stir and go on with life.
 No one will ever know, and you won't have watery tuna fish!

 Recipe Testers’ Reviews

 Easy and delicious recipe!
-I'm a tuna salad sandwich lover and a different version about how to make it is always a plus.
+I’m a tuna salad sandwich lover and a different version about how to make a tuna salad sandwich is always a plus.
 The combination of the pickles, celery, and onion was fantastic, I added cilantro instead of parsley.
 I made my own mayonnaise and added tomato and avocado to my toasted bread.

-I'd forgotten how versatile canned tuna can be, always in the pantry but often overlooked.
-In the past, I've opened a can, added a dollop of mayo, and been done.
-What I liked about this recipe for tuna salad sandwiches is all the ingredients are almost always readily available and all the variations that are possible.
+I’d forgotten how versatile canned tuna can be, always in the pantry but often overlooked.
+In the past, I’ve opened a can, added a dollop of mayo, and been done.
+What I liked about this tuna fish sandwich recipe is all the ingredients are almost always readily available and all the variations that are possible.

 For the 1st batch, I followed the recipe and really enjoyed the results, and liked the bit of spice the mustard added to the dressing.
 I made a second batch with red onion, tomato, black olives (no shallot, celery, or pickle) and decreased the mayo.
 There is no wrong way to make a tuna sandwich, The possibilities are endless.